tgerarden/aem2850/content/syllabus/_index.md

 1. **Your success in this class is important to me.** These are difficult times, and I am committed to making appropriate accommodations that meet your needs and that also allow you to complete the requirements of this course.
 My goal is for you to learn everything you want to learn in this class.

-2. **This course is a work in progress.** This is its first offering.
+2. **This course is a work in progress.** This is its second offering.
 This means you have a unique opportunity to help improve the class for yourself as well as for future students.
 Please take advantage of it!
-The best way to provide constructive feedback is by emailing me and/or the TA.
+The best way to provide constructive feedback is by emailing me and/or the TAs.

 3. Get the semester off to a good start: **[read the syllabus](https://www.cameo.com/v/5f2b392a0299b100202e624a?utm_campaign=video_share_to_copy)**!